Linear Portions of the Curves:

-In most cases, a scientific instrument will only behave linearly within a certain region, and outside this region, will be nonlinear.
-It is important to choose the correct region for linear analysis to minimise any error due to nonlinearity.
+Many scientific instruments will only yield a linear response function over a certain concentration range; beyond this region, the calibration curve will be nonlinear.
+It is therefore important to choose the correct region for linear regression analysis in order to minimise any errors due to nonlinearity.

-A quick and convenient way to accomplish this is to visually inspect the graph and select the data points that appear linear, as well as a few other points on either side of the linear portion, that may or may not be linear.
-For instance, consider the fluorescense data from the previous page, only assume data was collected to a concentration of 20 pg/mL.
+A quick and convenient way to accomplish this is to visually inspect the graph and select only those data points that appear to lie on a straight line, as well as a few points on either side of the linear portion.
+Consider, for example, the fluorescence calibration data from the previous example but over an extended concentration range:

 Extended fluorescence calibration curve showing curvature at high concentrations